Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Case study: electron-phonon bi-component fluid in graphite

 \subsection{Transport coefficients from first principles}

-We relied on density-functional theory (DFT) to compute for graphite all the electronic and phononic properties appearing in the epBTE~(\ref{eq:BTE_coupled}) (i.e., electron and phonon bands, phonon-phonon and electron-phonon couplings that determine the full collision matrix with drag terms, see Appendix~\ref{app:computational_details} for details \footnote{In this work, we neglect electron-electron scattering.
-To justify this choice, we start from the heat hydrodynamic regime, where phonon-phonon interactions dominate, and progressively enhance the role of electrons via doping.
-This approach ensures that electron-phonon scattering remains stronger than electron-electron scattering.}), and implemented in the open-source Phoebe code \cite{phoebe} the numerical infrastructure to diagonalize the coupled collision matrix and evaluate all the transport coefficients in Tab.~\ref{tab:table_VTE}.
+We employed Density-Functional Theory (DFT) to compute all the microscopic electronic and phononic parameters appearing in the epBTE~(\ref{eq:BTE_coupled}), including the electron and phonon bands, phonon-phonon and electron-phonon couplings that determine the full scattering matrix with drag terms (see \cref{app:computational_details} for details \footnote{In this work, we neglect electron-electron scattering.
+This choice is justified by starting the analysis from the heat hydrodynamic regime, where phonon-phonon interactions dominate, and then progressively enhancing the role of electrons via doping.
+This approach ensures that electron-phonon scattering remains stronger than electron-electron scattering.}).
+The formalism defined above for the epBTE was implemented in the open-source Phoebe code \cite{phoebe}, including the numerical infrastructure to calculate and diagonalize the coupled scattering matrix as well as the ability to evaluate the transport coefficients in Table~\ref{tab:table_VTE}.

-We show in Fig.~\ref{fig:bulk_transport} the transport coefficients as a function of temperature, also evaluating their dependence on charge carrier concentration by comparing three different doping levels: $-10^{20} \rm cm^{-3}$ (strongly electron-doped), $-2.5\times 10^{18} \rm cm^{-3}$ (weakly electron-doped), and $+2.5\times 10^{18} \rm cm^{-3}$ (weakly hole-doped).
-Additionally, to quantify the impact of electron-phonon drag on the transport coefficients, we compare predictions obtained considering the full electron-phonon collision matrix appearing in the coupled epBTE~(\ref{eq:symm_coupled_matrix}), against those obtained neglecting the drag quadrants in the scattering matrix and corresponding to solving decoupled eBTE and pBTE.
+We show in \cref{fig:bulk_transport} the in-plane transport coefficients of graphite as a function of temperature, also evaluating their dependence on charge carrier concentration by comparing three different doping levels: $-10^{20} \rm cm^{-3}$ (strongly electron-doped), $-2.5\times 10^{18} \rm cm^{-3}$ (weakly electron-doped), and $+2.5\times 10^{18} \rm cm^{-3}$ (weakly hole-doped).
+To quantify the impact of electron-phonon drag on the transport coefficients, we compare predictions {obtained using the fully coupled scattering matrix $\Omega$, from \cref{eq:symm_coupled_matrix},} against those obtained neglecting the drag quadrants in the scattering matrix, corresponding to solving decoupled eBTE and pBTE.